hypoalex/chisel-examples/README.md

 Chisel Examples
 ===============

-The shall be a collection of code examples for [Chisel](https://github.com/ucb-bar/chisel).
+This shall be a collection of code examples for [Chisel](https://github.com/ucb-bar/chisel).

 Getting the Examples
 ====================